SimGrafton/TARApp/README.md

 Changed system so that you now only seek 1m data.
 This data can then be used to fill 3 min, 1 hour, 1 day etc... data

 Commit message -
-Commit 2 - Update updateDataYahoo to display cached data in calendar.
-Is it worth having the data stored as dates instead inside cache?
-Commit 3 - Update so that yahoo data will appear in show data table.
+Commit 3 - Updated so that yahoo data will appear in show data table.
 Need to be able to select time period.
+Working on DisplayData function within displayTableJS
 Commit 4 - Update updateDataPython to cache held data Commit 5 - Update updateDataPython to display cached data in calendar Commit 6 - Update so that python minute data will appear in show data.
 Need to able to select a day to show that data